beatterr/buildinginstagram/README.md

-## Building Instagram from Scratch Using React, Tailwind CSS, Firebase (11+ Hour Tutorial Here: https://youtu.be/AKeaaa8yAAk)
+## Building Instagram from Scratch Using React, Tailwind CSS, Firebase

-💰 Extended paid version here (3 hours 30 mins extra): https://gum.co/react-instagram-clone

 ## 📣 Summary